|

 A week of talks, debates, readings, with a broad

-array of writers in Christ Church and Corpus Christi College,
+array of well-known writers in Christ Church and Corpus Christi College,

 the Sheldonian Theatre and Bodleian Library.